TriValleyCoderDojo/beginner-web/session1/README.md

 ![Story with title](http://cl.ly/image/1e352r043A1x/content#.png)

 In addition, to the `<h1>` tags, there is a set of them `<h1>` to `<h6>`.
-The smaller the number the smaller the smaller the font that will be used.
+The smaller the number the smaller the font that will be used.
 However, each header will bold to be different from regular text.

 ## Picture Time!